What tech and SaaS leaders can do now to win in tough times

 At the same time, you’ll face pressure to find your own savings.
 Can you afford to cut help desk service and customer training?
 It depends on the state of your product.

 Pulling back those supports will reveal the truth.
-If your user experience is solid, your product may stand.
-But if you've been masking product design and experience issues, a suboptimal product may not find a place in your customer’s shrinking budgets.
+If your user experience is solid, your product may stand a chance.
+But if you’ve been masking product design and experience issues, a suboptimal product may not find a place in your customer’s shrinking budgets.

 For established products,